 Foam rollers are an effective rehab and training tool, available in a variety of sizes, materials and densities.
-Cervical stretching, strengthening, and stability exercises, as well as self-massage and myofascial release, can all be performed on the foam roller.
-Daily foam rolling facilitates postural alignment of the neck and provides pain relief by focusing on tight knots or bands within neck muscles.
-Be careful not to overtreat your neck, especially at first.
-Consult with a health care professional if you have serious neck issues.
+Daily foam roller neck exercises facilitate postural alignment of the neck and provide pain relief by focusing on tight knots or bands within neck muscles.

-Laying on your side, place the roller sideways under your neck, and once again slowly lift your hips until most of your weight is on the side of your neck.
+For the side of your neck, lay down on your side, and place the roller sideways under your neck.
+Again, slowly lift your hips until most of your weight is on the side of your neck.
 Stop if the area is too painful and only put as much weight on your neck as is comfortable.
-Let your neck adjust to the curvature of the roller, gradually and gently releasing tension.
-Don’t roll, just place your tender, knotted neck muscle areas on the roller and remain still for a minute.
 Make sure to do both sides of your neck to maintain balance.